-Welcome to Research @ the VCA & MCM
+Welcome to Research at the VCA & MCM

 The Faculty research agenda groups around four key research themes across the Melbourne Conservatorium of Music and the Victorian College of the Arts: